sessionm/ios-smp-example/README.md

 ## Receipts

-This app showcases how to use SessionM SDK to allow users to upload receipt images.
+This app showcases how to use the SessionM SDK to allow users to upload receipt images.

 API Docs: https://mmc.sessionm.com/docs/mmc-sdk/#receipt